CP

 The Traditional CMS Under Pressure: What the Data Shows

 The case against traditional CMS platforms appears compelling at first glance.
-Recent enterprise research indicates that 73% of organizations plan to integrate AI capabilities into their content management strategies within the next 18 months The state of enterprise AI adoption in 2024 | Box.
-Simultaneously, Deloitte's 2024 Digital Media Report found that 68% of marketing leaders believe AI will fundamentally change how content is created and distributed 2024 Digital Media Trends introduction | Deloitte Insights.
+Recent enterprise research indicates that a large majority of organizations plan to integrate AI capabilities into their content management strategies in the near term.
+Industry surveys likewise show that many marketing leaders expect AI to fundamentally change how content is created and distributed.

 These statistics suggest a seismic shift away from rigid, template-driven platforms toward more dynamic, intelligent systems.
-Infosys's recent analysis of 1,500 enterprise IT leaders revealed that 62% are actively reducing their traditional CMS footprint in favor of composable and headless architectures augmented with AI QUADRANT REPORT—|—MARCH 2024—|—AMERICAS Mainframes – Services and Solutions.
-Meanwhile, Accenture research on marketing technology stacks demonstrated that enterprises investing in AI-first content platforms achieved 40% faster time-to-market for digital experiences Making Reinvention Real with Gen AI From experimentation to impact.
+Many enterprises are actively shifting toward composable and headless architectures augmented with AI, reducing their reliance on monolithic CMS deployments.
+Meanwhile, enterprises investing in AI-augmented content platforms have reported meaningfully faster time-to-market for digital experiences.

 The narrative seems clear: AI is eating CMS.
 But this oversimplifies a more complex reality.